 Like Father, Like Daughter: Eye Health From a Family With Type 1

-Randall Barker, who has had type 1 diabetes for over 30 years and lost his vision, shares lessons learned with Emma, his teenage daughter with type 1 diabetes, about the importance of their eye health.
+Randall Barker has had type 1 diabetes for over 30 years and lost his vision.
+He shares lessons learned with Emma, his daughter with type 1 diabetes, about the importance of eye health.

 Randall Barker had diabetes for over 25 years when he first experienced a ruptured blood vessel in his eye that led to a loss of vision.
 It produced a blob in the center of his vision that would not go away.
 That was when he began learning about diabetic retinopathy.